You’ve seen it on everything from socks to The Simpsons to cocktail napkins, but how much do you really know about Edvard Munch's The Scream?

 4. The Scream might also be about suicide.

 Munch scholar Sue Prideaux places the creation of the first Scream in a time when the Norwegian painter was broke, fresh off a failed love affair, and fearful of developing the mental illness that ran in his family.
 To Prideaux, it's no coincidence that the bridge depicted in The Scream was a popular spot for jumpers.
-Tellingly, it sat within earshot of a slaughterhouse and an insane asylum where Munch's schizophrenic sister resided.
+Tellingly, it sat within earshot of a slaughterhouse and an asylum where Munch's sister, who had schizophrenia, resided.

 Around the time of The Scream's creation, the mummified figure of a Chachapoyas warrior was discovered near the Utcubamba River in Peru's Amazonas Region.
 With hands cemented in place on either side of a mouth open in an apparent shriek, the mummy bears a striking resemblance to Munch's screamer.
 Art historian Robert Rosenblum posited Munch found inspiration in the mummy while it was on display at an exhibition in Paris.